HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 Specialty Auto-Sports, Inc.

-• Weight Bias - the true measure of performance handling.
-Our 5 Speed Speedsters have about a 46/54 weight bias which delivers precise directional control
+• Our 5 Speed Speedsters have about a 46/54 weight bias which delivers precise directional control, more weight on the front

 back to list